AmeeteSh-A/VortexDB/README.md

 | **4.
 Read Miss** | ms/op | **0.001** | 0.0004 | 0.051 | 0.055 |
 | **5.
 Range Scan** | ms (Cold) | **6.58** | 0.17 | 0.36 | 0.33 |
 | | ms (Hot) | **6.44** | 0.15 | 0.28 | 0.27 |

+> 📑 **Deep Dive:** I have aldo benchmarked VortexDB at different Memtable as well as payload size(s). **For a detailed breakdown of these numbers, including how VortexDB crushes, matches or lags on certain metrics and the exact architectural reasons behind every one of those, please see [benchmark.md](benchmark.md).**

 ---